 - Amount Slider - this lets you control how strong the preset effect appears (you'll find it at the top of the Presets panel on the left, not in the editing tools on the right)

 I often make local adjustments after this - lifting shadows, softening highlights, or using radial filters in certain areas.
-These final touches are unique to every image and part of the creative process.
+These final touches are unique to every image and part of the creative process and, for me, important for landscape photography.

 All six presets are compatible with Lightroom’s amount slider, so you can fine-tune the intensity depending on the feel you’re after.
 A little goes a long way, but sometimes pushing it further really brings things to life.